 • Blanket or twin-size comforter

-• Sleeping bag for campers going into 8th grade, 10th grade, and for Navigators (4-week campers).
+• Sleeping bag for campers going into 8th or 10th grade, and for Navigators (4-week campers).
 For those not wishing to travel with and store sleeping bags, you may rent one for $20.

 • 1-2 large beach towels